Posts

 Third, as I explained above, the offshore investment policies arose from the basic contradiction between different income recognition rules of the Internal Revenue Code.
 This contradiction in itself necessitates a more complex approach to combating any strategies of US international tax attorneys that seek to exploit it.
 It is difficult to do so with only one anti-deferral regime.

-Finally, the combination of the sheer complexity of international commerce, conflicting policy priorities (for example, the Congress does not want to stifle the US companies’ ability to compete overseas just for the purpose of completely closing off some offshore investments) and the great variety of various fact patterns makes it virtually impossible to address the offshore investment strategies in a simple way.
+Finally, the combination of the sheer complexity of international commerce, conflicting policy priorities (for example, Congress does not want to stifle the US companies’ ability to compete overseas just for the purpose of completely closing off some offshore investments) and the great variety of various fact patterns makes it virtually impossible to address the offshore investment strategies in a simple way.
 This factor partially explains why there is such a variety of international tax rules that form part of the anti-deferral regimes.

 Contact Sherayzen Law Office for Help with Anti-Deferral Regime Compliance and Planning